GUIDE

 • How to place your first Mock Trade step-by-step

-• How to track your performance in Mock Trade and use watchlists effectively
+• How to track your performance in Mock Trade and review trades properly

 • How Golden Rules guide your decisions and AI feedback helps you improve